-Administration.
-The Third A&R 2008 Plan is administered by the Compensation and Personnel Committee of the Board, provided, however, that, subject to certain exceptions, the Board may exercise any power of the Compensation and Personnel Committee.
-The administrator is authorized and empowered to do all things it determines to be necessary or appropriate in connection with administration of the Third A&R 2008 Plan, including accelerating awards in the event the administrator determines, in good faith, that such acceleration is necessary or desirable.
-The Compensation and Personnel Committee may authorize one or more officers of the Company to perform any or all things that the administrator is authorized and empowered to do or perform under the Third A&R 2008 Plan.
-The Compensation and Personnel Committee may delegate any or all aspects of day-to-day administration of the Third A&R 2008 Plan to one or more officers or employees of the Company or any subsidiary, and/or to one or more agents
+The Fourth A&R 2008 Plan is administered by the Compensation and Personnel Committee of the Board, provided, however, that, subject to certain exceptions, the Board may exercise any power of the Compensation and Personnel Committee.
+The administrator is authorized and empowered to do all things it determines to be necessary or appropriate in connection with the administration of the Fourth A&R 2008 Plan, including accelerating awards in the event the administrator determines, in good faith, that such acceleration is necessary or desirable.
+The Compensation and Personnel Committee may authorize one or more officers of the Company to perform any or all things that the administrator is authorized and empowered to do or perform under the Fourth A&R 2008 Plan.
+The Compensation and Personnel Committee may delegate any or all aspects of day-to-day administration of the Fourth A&R 2008 Plan to one or more officers or employees of the Company or any subsidiary, and/or to one or more agents.

+Eligible Participants

-Eligible Participants.
-Any person who is a current or prospective officer or employee of the Company or its subsidiaries, and any non-employee director of the Company or other service provider retained to provide consulting, advisory or other services to the Company or its subsidiaries, is eligible to be considered for the grant of awards under the Third A&R 2008 Plan.
-As of July 31, 2016, approximately 6,947 employees and 7 non-employee directors were eligible to participate in the Third A&R 2008 Plan.
-Options intending to qualify as "incentive stock options" ("Incentive Stock Options" or "ISOs") within the meaning of Section 422 of the Code may only be granted to employees of the Company or any subsidiary.
+Any person who is a current or prospective officer or employee of the Company or its subsidiaries, and any non-employee director of the Company or other service provider retained to provide consulting, advisory or other services to the Company or its subsidiaries, is eligible to be considered for the grant of awards under the Fourth A&R 2008 Plan.
+As of July 31, 2019, approximately 8,866 employees and seven non-employee directors were eligible to participate in the Fourth A&R 2008 Plan.
+Options intending to qualify as "incentive stock options" ("Incentive Stock Options" or "ISOs") within the meaning of Section 422 of the Internal Revenue Code of 1986 (the "Code") may only be granted to employees of the Company or any subsidiary.

+Available Shares

-Available Shares.
-Subject to stockholder approval of the Third A&R 2008 Plan, the maximum number of shares of common stock of the Company that may be issued pursuant to awards granted under the Third A&R 2008 Plan will be 7,425,258 (which is equal to the 5,500,000 new shares being proposed plus the 1,925,258 shares that remain available for issuance under the Second A&R 2008 Plan).
-This limitation is subject to adjustments to prevent dilution, and also allows for the issuance of such number of additional shares as is equal to the number of shares subject to outstanding awards under the Second A&R 2008 Plan as of July 31, 2016 and the Company's Performance Award Plan as of August 8, 2008, in each case that cease for any reason to be subject to such awards other than by reason of exercise or settlement of the awards to the extent they are exercised for or settled in vested and nonforfeitable shares; provided that (1) any shares issued under options or stock appreciation rights will be counted against this limit on a one-for-one basis; (2) any shares issued as awards other than options or stock appreciation rights will be counted against this limit as 2.3 shares for every one share subject to such award.
-The shares issued pursuant to awards granted under the Third A&R 2008 Plan may be shares that are authorized and unissued or shares that were reacquired by the Company, including shares purchased in the open market.
+Subject to stockholder approval of the Fourth A&R 2008 Plan, the maximum number of shares of common stock of the Company that may be issued pursuant to awards granted under the Fourth A&R 2008 Plan will be 3,600,000 (which is equal to the 5,741,807 shares that remain available for issuance under the Third A&R 2008 Plan less the proposed decrease of 2,141,807 shares).
+This limitation is subject to adjustments to prevent dilution, and also allows for the issuance of a number of additional shares based on the number of shares subject to outstanding awards under any prior version of the 2008 Plan that on or after July 31, 2019 cease for any reason to be subject to such awards other than by reason of exercise or settlement of the awards to the extent they are exercised for or settled in vested and nonforfeitable shares.
+The shares issued pursuant to awards granted under the Fourth A&R 2008 Plan may be shares that are authorized and unissued or shares that were reacquired by the Company, including shares purchased in the open market.